sijang/sijang.github.io/_pages/quotes.md

 ---

 ## To survive
+  > When you learn to survive without anyone, you can survive anything.

   > Everything negative -- pressure, challenges -- is all an opportunity for you to rise.

   > The best way to predict the future is to create it.